Quick Answer

 Use a reusable template and keep the tone procedural:

-UAT is complete for [Project Name / Build].
+UAT is complete for the project name and build version.
 Attached are:

 - the UAT Summary Report showing validation against the SOW acceptance criteria 2. the Final Acceptance Form for signature 3. the Outstanding Items Log, if applicable

 Based on the attached record, the delivered scope has been validated against the agreed acceptance conditions.
-Please review and return the signed acceptance form by [date].
+Please review and return the signed acceptance form by your agreed deadline.

 After acceptance is confirmed, I will [issue the final invoice / confirm the final invoice already sent], in line with our agreed payment term.